Kamli (2022 film): Plot

 Hina lives alone with her visually impaired sister-in-law Sakina as her husband Saqlain had gone to Bahrain eight years ago for better prospects.
-She waits for his return for years but he did not come back.
-Along with some of other girls of the neighborhood, she goes to Zeenat's house who is a painter, and the girls work as a muse for her.
-Zeenat has somewhat disturbance and restlessness in her life as she has no child with her husband Malik Nadir.
+She waits for his return for years but he has not come back.
+Along with some of the other girls of the neighborhood, she goes to Zeenat's house who is a painter, and the girls work as muses for her.
+Zeenat has some disturbance and restlessness in her life as she has no child with her husband Malik Nadir.

-One day on returning from her house, Hina slips into a lake, but is rescued out of the water by a man name Amaltas.
-The two connect instantly there, attract and develops a relationship over the span of days.
-They both fall for each other, and she starts spending her most of time with him.
+One day, on returning from her house, Hina slips into a lake, but is rescued from the water by a man named Amaltas.
+The two connect instantly there, attract and develop a relationship over the span of days.
+They both fall for each other, and she starts spending most of her time with him.

 One day, she goes to Zeenat's house with Sakina where an aalima tells the people there that a woman whose husband is unknown, could marry after four years after completing her Iddah.
-Sakina gets angry over it and forbids her to work in her house.
-After a few days, Zeenat comes to their house to with a marriage proposal of her husband for Hina.
+Sakina gets angry over it and forbids her from working in her house.
+After a few days, Zeenat comes to their house with a marriage proposal of her husband for Hina.
 Sakina lashes out at Zeenat and later physically beats Hina, saying that she was already suspicious of her and Mr. Malik having an affair.

 Sakina eventually decides to get Hina married to Mr. Malik, and reveals to her that Saqlain had died in an accident shortly after he left for Bahrain eight years ago, but she could never come to terms with the news.
-She locks Hina up to prevent her from leaving the house until her period of Iddah was over.
+She locks Hina up to prevent her from leaving the house until her period of Iddah is over.
 Hina, frustrated, sets the room on fire using Kerosene, and Sakina is forced to open the lock.
 Hina runs away to elope with Amaltas, only to find his cabin empty.
 His painted handprints on the door from earlier are also no longer there, revealing that he had never been a real person.